Heinz recall brings food tracking issue to the fore in China

 China has soaring levels of soil and water pollution, with seven out of the top 10 farming provinces amongst the areas most exposed to heavy metal pollution such as lead, according to a March report from HSBC.

-Major firms, including fast food chains McDonald's and Burger King Worldwide Inc, said they had put in place stringent testing and auditing procedures in China to avoid issues such as contamination from water and soil pollution.
+Major firms, including fast food chains McDonald's and Burger King Worldwide Inc BKW.N, said they had put in place stringent testing and auditing procedures in China to avoid issues such as contamination from water and soil pollution.

 "We have rigorous and overlapping internal and external testing procedures and audits to ensure that our suppliers in China, and around the world, meet our strict specifications," said Vijay Guyah, a Singapore-based spokesman for Burger King.